spencexd7/poketwo-autocatcher/README.md

+Here’s an updated version of the documentation with the mention of the P2 Assistant bot:

+---

 # **Poketwo Autocatcher**

-Automate catching Pokémon in Poketwo using the help of the P2 Assistant Bot.
+Automate catching Pokémon in Poketwo using the help of the [P2 Assistant Bot](https://discord.com/oauth2/authorize?client_id=854233015475109888).

 ## **Overview**
 This script is designed to help catch Pokémon automatically in Poketwo by reacting quickly to spawn events.
 With a properly configured setup, it can greatly enhance your ability to capture Pokémon without needing manual intervention.

 > ⚠ **Disclaimer**: Use at your own risk.
 If your Discord or Poketwo account gets banned, we are not responsible.
+> **Note:** You should have the [P2 Assistant Bot](https://discord.com/oauth2/authorize?client_id=854233015475109888) added to your server for this script as it detects the name with the help bot's help.

 ## **Setup**